Anette Dawn: Appearances

-Anette Dawn has been a cover model for European and US adult magazines, such as Bitches, Ravers, For Men, Hawk, Gallery, Club Confidential, Swank and CKM.
+Dawn has been a cover model for European and US adult magazines, such as Bitches, Ravers, For Men, Hawk, Gallery, Club Confidential, Swank and CKM.
 She has also been published in Private's magazines as Girls Only, Sex, Triple X, Private and Pirate.
 She appeared in magazines with exclusive interviews for Paul Raymond Publications as Mayfair, Men's World, Men Only, Just Girls, among others.

 She has appeared also in the VirtuaGirl2 software, a virtual program of computer for the Windows desktop, in which she appears like a stripper virtually animated and where it is possible see her doing a striptease along with music from the same program on desktop.

-In 2005 she appeared in the film 8mm 2, filmed in Budapest and released the same year, where she made a brief appearance performing a porn actress with Sandy in the scene where there are two naked girls on a photographic set, Anette is one of the two girls on the set.
+In 2005 she appeared in the film 8mm 2, filmed in Budapest and released the same year, where she made a brief appearance performing a porn actress with Sandy in the scene where there are two naked girls on a photographic set, Dawn is one of the two girls on the set.